CITMProject3/Project3/docs/post_mortem.md

 2. **Not enough gameplay for player 2**.
 As I said before, we focused on the kart's behaviour and the player 1, hoping that some items will be enough for the player 2.
 But the fact is that player 2 in our game does not have much to do.
 We should assigned some designer to ensure player 2 gameplay, like we did with the player 1.

 3. **Physics system**.
 We started the development with a realistic physics engine, Bullet.
 It gave us a lot of problems with shocks and ramps.
 We finally had to remove Bullet and pass to own physics system, developed by our programmers.

+### Conclusions

+Ri-Karts is the first 3D game that we ever developed.
+Also is the first time that we have the challenge of developing the game and the engine at the same time.
+And none of us had worked before in a group with more than 20 people.
+All this factors caused, that costed us a lot of time to find dynamics to work well together and keep some control.

+We are the first to recognize that the final result is not the best, it isn't what our minds imagined when we started at the beginning.
+But the process and what we learned is what real matters.
+We have lived what means develop a game and its engine at the same time.
+Difficulty of make a lot of assets by different people and keep some artistic coherence.
+Throw a lot of work to the trash, because lack of communication, some mechanic doesn't work or whatever.

+In conclusion, we have learned, what it means develop a FULL 3D game by your self.
+And it is very difficult, I must say.
+But Ri-Karts is just the beginning, in this group there are great people with a lot of skill in what they do.
+I'm looking forward to seeing what can they achieve, amazing things for sure.

+Written by: Jordi Nunes, Producer of the project.